Pushyabhuti dynasty: History

 The Pushyabhuti dynasty originally ruled a small area around their capital Sthaneshvara (Thanesar).
-According to Hans T. Bakker, their ruler Aditya-Vardhana (or Aditya-Sena) was probably a feudatory to Sharva-varman, the Maukhari king of Kannauj.
-His successor Prabhakara-Vardhana may have also been a feudatory to the Maukhari king Avanti-Varman in his early days.
+According to Hans T. Bakker, their ruler Aditya-Vardhana (or Aditya-Sena) was probably a vassal to Sharvavarman, the Maukhari king of Kannauj.
+His successor Prabhakaravardhana may have also been a feudatory to the Maukhari king Avanti-Varman in his early days.
 Prabhakara's daughter Rajyashri married Avanti-Varman's son Graha-Varman.
-As a result of this marriage, Prabhakara's political status increased significantly, and he assumed the imperial title Parama-bhattaraka Maharajadhiraja. ("the one to whom the other kings bow because of his valour and affection").
+As a result of this marriage, Prabhakara's political status increased significantly, and he assumed the sovereign title Parama-bhattaraka Maharajadhiraja. ("the one to whom the other kings bow because of his valour and affection").

+The Vardhana dynasty was founded by Pushyabhuti c.
+500 CE, Bāṇabhaṭṭa recalls him as a legendary figure and implies a conquest between him and the Nagas of Mathura in the land of the Surasena during the early Gupta age.
+This war led to his victory and the establishment of the Srikantha janapada centred in Thanesar, Bana also narrates that the janapada received its name from the name of the naga king who Pushyabhuti defeated.

+All of the kings that succeeded Pushyabhuti until the reign Prabhakaravardhana bore the title of Maharaja and it has been hypothesised that they were feudatories of the Gupta Empire.
+It has however been noted that Adityavardhana, ruling between c.
+565-585 CE, married the sister of Mahasenagupta of the Later Gupta dynasty and partook in an invasion on the banks of Lauhitya River alongside the Gauḍa king.
+His predecessor Naravardhana was thought to have been a feudatory under Mihirakula of the Alchon Huns, being his contemporary.
+Ram Shankar Tripathi in his own account states that the regions of Kullu and Kangra were under the control of the Vardhanas during the reign of Aditya and writes that they may have been feudatories under the Maukhari dynasty for assistance against the Alchon Huns.